Kosovo Security Force: International cooperation

 The KSF enjoys close cooperation with KFOR, as well as armies of partner countries.
 The Iowa National Guard is one of Kosovo Security Force's main partners and supporters in its transformation into the Kosovo Armed Forces.
 It assists the KSF in improving its capacity and capabilities, as well as disaster response and emergency management.
 KSF also competes with the Iowa National Guard in the ISEAGE cybersecurity competition held at Iowa State University.
 Other partners include the Turkish Army, which trains KSF members in the use of Turkish military equipment and aviation; the Albanian Army, with which KSF regularly participates in joint unit-level exercises and indirect fire exercises; and the British Army, which conducts annual joint exercises with the KSF, such as the Cambrian Patrol.

-The KSF's personnel trains in NATO military academies in Turkey, the US, and the UK, including the Turkish School of Army Aviation in Isparta, the US Military Academy West Point, British Military Academy Sandhurst, US Air Force Academy, US Naval Academy, Albanian Military Academy, Croatian Defense Academy, German Defense Academy, Canadian Royal Forces Academy, and Macedonian Military Academy.
+The KSF's personnel trains in NATO military academies in Turkey, the US, and the UK, including the Turkish School of Army Aviation in Isparta, the US Military Academy West Point, British Military Academy Sandhurst, US Air Force Academy, US Naval Academy, Albanian Military Academy, Croatian Defence Academy, German Defence Academy, Canadian Royal Forces Academy, and Macedonian Military Academy.

 US Air Force Academy Cadets raising a toast to the president of Kosovo in their Promotion and Recognition Dinner.

-The United States has trained Kosovo soldiers in different courses including Airborne, Air Assault Course, Airmenship,Rifle Expert, Mountain, Sapper (First international officer to graduate is from Kosovo) and Ranger School (First International Women to graduate is an officer from Kosovo).
+The United States has trained Kosovo soldiers in different courses including Airborne, Air Assault Course, Airmenship, Rifle Expert, Mountain, Sapper (First international officer to graduate is from Kosovo) and Ranger School (First International Women to graduate is an officer from Kosovo).

-KSF members are very successful on completing all these courses.

 Many officers and NCO’s have been awarded the German Armed Forces Badge for Military Proficiency for their physical and leadership merits.

 Missions abroad

 Kosovo Security Force rescuers searching for survivors after the 2019 Albania earthquake.

 The KSF has conducted several missions abroad.
 Its first deployment abroad took place in 2010 to assist the Albanian authorities in the 2009–10 Albanian floods.
 Deployments to Albania for firefighting and search-and-rescue missions have become a common occurrence and in 2019, the KSF supported the Albanian authorities after the 2019 Albania earthquake.

 KSF's first military operation abroad took place in March 2021, when a contingent of KSF troops was deployed in a peacekeeping mission in Kuwait, serving under US command.
 It was followed by another mission, under British command, in the Falkland Islands.

-The deployment of the KSF in operations abroad has been formalized by the passing of a new law in 2022, which regulates the procedures that allow the KSF to be deployed in international humanitarian operations, peacekeeping missions, as well as training and exercises with international partners.
+The deployment of the KSF in operations abroad has been formalised by the passing of a new law in 2022, which regulates the procedures that allow the KSF to be deployed in international humanitarian operations, peacekeeping missions, as well as training and exercises with international partners.

 In early 2024, a contingent of 26 KSF instructors traveled to the UK to participate in Operation Interflex, which provides training and support to the Armed Forces of Ukraine.

+During the Board of Peace summit on 19 February 2026, among other countries (Albania, Indonesia, Kazakhstan and Morocco), Kosovo also pledged to send troops for an International Stabilization Force in Gaza Strip, which is planned to consist of a total of 20,000 soldiers.